-Living donors may be close friends, acquaintances, blood relatives, or even altruistic donors (donors who do not know the recipient) who:
+Living donors may be close friends, acquaintances, blood relatives or even altruistic donors (people who do not know the recipient) who:

-Costs for hospitalization, diagnostic tests, evaluation and living donor surgery are usually paid for by the transplant recipient's insurance.
-However, travel and living expenses and time away from work are often not covered.
+The costs for hospitalization, diagnostic tests, evaluation and living donor surgery are usually paid by the transplant recipient's insurance.
+However, travel and living expenses and the cost of time off work are often not covered.
 Our financial coordinators can help you navigate all of the costs involved and how it may impact you.

 International Living Kidney Donation

-Our team can help coordinate living kidney donation with potential donors who reside outside of the U.S. and wish to donate to a U.S. citizen.
+Our team can help coordinate living kidney donation with potential donors who live overseas and wish to donate to a U.S. citizen.
 In order to determine candidacy, the potential donor will need to:

 - Fill out an online application

 - Submit blood samples (we will mail a kit with instructions)